oaalto/tools-programmer-homework/README.md

 https://www.nxp.com/docs/en/reference-manual/M68000PRM.pdf

 A simple testing scaffold is provided for testing and development convenience.
-You can `cargo run` the scaffold in one terminal and then run `cargo test` in another.
+You can `cargo run` the scaffold in one terminal to start up the testing web server and then run `cargo test` in another to send a test request to it.
 You can modify the test and add new ones as desired.

-For bonus points: implement the possibility to select target processor architecture and assumed code start address along with the input (you don't have to implement additional architectures unless you _really_ want to.
-If you do, consider the MOS Technology 6510).